Swipe2Care

 Why was I denied?

 The Swipe2Care program is intended for emergent situations, as opposed to sustaining concerns.
-Should you be experiencing ongoing financial insecurity, please see below for a list of resources.
+Should you be experiencing ongoing financial difficulties, please see below for a list of resources.

 If I have additional questions, who can I contact?